 Spanish Latte

-A latte made with sweetened condensed milk—naturally sweeter and thicker than a standard latte without needing syrup.
+An espresso drink made with milk and sweetened condensed milk, making it sweeter and richer than a standard latte.

-Diagram showing a Spanish latte: sweetened condensed milk at the base, espresso in the middle, steamed milk on top
+Cross-section diagram of a Spanish latte build: thick sweetened condensed milk at the base, a double shot of espresso in the middle, and textured steamed milk on top.

 Spanish Latte proportions (top to bottom: milk foam, milk, espresso, condensed milk)